pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

      <li>Asserts that the <i>integer</i>-th array elements are sorted in ascending order.</li>
      <li>Requires that all <i>integer</i>-th array elements are numeric.
 Other array elements however can be anything.</li>
      <li>An empty array will be considered sorted.</li>
      <li><i>integer</i> is 1 or greater.
-1 means all array elements, 2 means every second element, 3 means every 3rd element, etc. It does not imply anything about the array lenegth, as an empty array is considered logically sorted.</li>
+1 means all array elements, 2 means every second element, 3 means every 3rd element, etc. It does not imply anything about the array length, as an empty array is considered logically sorted.</li>
      <li>e.g. <code>fn:ArraySortAscending(Index,2)</code> tests that the array elements at indices 0, 2, 4, ... are all sorted.</li>
      <li>Read aloud as (approx.): "... the &lt;<i>integer</i>&gt;-th elements in array &lt;<i>key</i>&gt; shall all be sorted in ascending order ..."</li>
     </ul>